rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 the ease of communicating among XMPP users in different domains with different XMPP servers, and a single standardized address format for all XMPP users.

+The goal of this document is to explore the problem space, so that the IETF community can write a consensus requirements document and framework.

 # Types of Identifiers